 iBio, Inc, a biotechnology company, provides contract development and manufacturing services to collaborators and third-party customers in the United States.
-The company operates in two segments: Biopharmaceuticals and Bioprocessing.
-Its lead therapeutic candidate is IBIO-100 that is being advanced for investigational new drug development for the treatment of systemic scleroderma and idiopathic pulmonary fibrosis.
+The company operates through two segments, Biopharmaceuticals and Bioprocessing.
+Its lead anti-fibrotic candidate is IBIO-100 for the treatment of systemic scleroderma and idiopathic pulmonary fibrosis.

 - Get a free copy of the StockNews.com research report on iBio (IBIO)